shiftEscape/auto-label-pulls/README.md

 ## Features

 - Automatic Label Assignment: Labels are automatically assigned to new pull requests based on the target branch, removing the need for manual labelling.
-- Customizable: You can configure which labels correspond to which branches, allowing you to use `BranchBasedLabeler` in a way that suits your project's needs.
+- Customizable: You can configure which labels correspond to which branches, allowing you to use in a way that suits your project's needs.
 - Easy to Integrate: Simply add this action to your repository's workflow and it will start working immediately.

 ## Usage